 If you would like more information or help, please send Carole an e-mail at firstname.lastname@example.org.
 If you know a member of Congress or a staffer personally, it would be a big help if you could let us know.

-Frequently Asked Questions about HR 726
+Frequently Asked Questions about H.R.
+4878 and S. 4693

 Please take just a few minutes today to contact your member of Congress.

-Since you are requesting a response you must include your printed name and address below your signature, traditionally the House of Representatives only replies by postal mail where the Senate uses email as well.
+Since you are requesting a response you must include your printed name and address below your signature, traditionally the House of Representatives only replies by postal mail whereas the Senate uses email as well.
 Email is the preferred delivery method for a letter like this, postal letters have to go through a lengthy security procedure.